 Schuyler Hospital is a 25-bed critical access hospital, with a 120-bed skilled nursing facility attached.
-Schuyler Hospital’s main campus – on over-50 acre facilities overlooking breathtaking Seneca Lake – is located in Montour Falls, New York.
+Schuyler Hospital’s main campus – on our over 50 acre facility overlooking breathtaking Seneca Lake – is located in Montour Falls, New York.

 While our main hospital campus is located in Montour Falls, we have evolved over the years into a network of providers, programs, and services that reaches throughout Schuyler County and into southern Yates and Seneca Counties to meet the healthcare needs of a population of over 32,000 residents.